crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/blocks_and_procs.md

 ## next

-The `next` expression inside a block exits early from the block (not the method).
-For example:
+The `next` expression inside a block exits early from the block (not the method). 例:

 ```ruby
 def twice